rdnewman/loba/readme/log.md

 ##### Custom logging device

-In non-Rails environment, logging behavior can also be customized by specifying a specific target using Loba's default logger.
+In non-Rails environments, logging behavior can also be customized by specifying a specific target for Loba's default logger (default: `$stdout`).

 ```ruby
 ..., log: true, logdev: somefile.log